mauricege/HyperPersonalisation/README.md

 ## Contact
-Please direct any questions or requests to Maurice Gercuk (maurice.gerczuk at informatik.uni-augsburg.de).
+Please direct any questions or requests to Maurice Gerczuk (maurice.gerczuk at informatik.uni-augsburg.de).